The Ultimate Guide

 Meantime, YEAR ROUND, you have the world’s greatest population of uneducated and happy redfish that live on the mudflats and in the marshes and are always available.
 These fish average around 5-6 pounds, and anglers can often find fish upward of 15 pounds – an opportunity completely unrelated to the “bull reds” cycle mentioned above.
 They are accompanied by black drum, sheepshead, jack crevalle and speckled trout as well.
 More on this to follow…

-How does the Mississippi River impact the quality of (sight) fishing for redfish in the Gulf of Mexico?
+3. How does the Mississippi River influence the quality of fishing?

 With the right conditions, the springtime can be characterized by longer days, green grass, beautiful/comfortable weather, and loads and loads of happy and feisty redfish on light tackle, surface flies, etc. Guides generally prefer to fish the east side of the river which is accessed by taking a ferry across the Mississippi located one mile south of the Plantation.
 The east side has a bit more land than the west side, and it is often easier to find cleaner water during the higher river springtime months.
 This is an awesome time to lock in the best guides, see a part of the fishery you don’t traditionally see in the Fall or Winter, and stand a good chance at crushing huge numbers of fish in the 3 – 15 pound range on a 7 or 8 weight.
 You also could easily bump into some schools of hard pulling jack crevalle, black drum or trout!
 Crawfish are in season, flowers are blooming, all the birds and critters are paired up, and you cannot believe how beautiful the delta is this time of year.

-Is the summer fly fishing worth doing?
+5. How is the fishing during Summer?
 Is it too hot?

 Personally, my favorite time to visit is the summer.
 Just the other day we had an inquiry from one of our best customers who visits Louisiana with us as many as four times a year…. most often in the high profile months of October – December.
 When I told Captain Ty Hibbs that Chris was planning to come in July, his response was… “Thank God… Give me a low river and Chris will never want to f^%k with the Fall down here ever again”.